 Thermal

-Daily and seasonal thermal changes can affect AtoN materials and an allowance for such effects should be incorporated into the design.
+Daily and seasonal thermal changes can affect AtoN materials and an allowance for such effects should be incorporated into the design, where appropriate.
 This can be particularly important for steel component connections and for composite structures made from dissimilar materials, with differing thermal properties.
 Thermal differences will be moderated in a marine environment due to the cooling effect of a body of water.

 Wave